okonomichiyaki/supercat/010-campaign.md

 	- if successful, must pass to next player or bot in turn order
 	- if 3 consecutive failures, must pass to next player or bot in turn order
 - during a bot's negotiation round, it will attempt one negotiation with another bot, then pass
-- after all negotiation rounds have been completed, players may freely negotiate as normal
+- after each player and bot as had a turn, end mini game *(even if rounds remain)*

 Each negotiation round is a single trade attempt:

 - player or bot will offer to exchange one or more negotiation actions with a target bot
 - player or bot will commit to an offer, then roll 1d6 to determine if the target bot accepts
 - the target bot will accept on a modified roll of a 5 or 6

-note: bots do not offer trades to the player, only to other bots.
+*(Note: bots do not offer trades to the player, only to other bots.)*

-To determine bot-bot offers, examine each rival bot in turn order, and identify what the current bot "wants" from the other bot. use these priorities, and if none apply, skip the exchange but still count the round as having occurred:

-- resource, trophy, or captive which would cause bot to <ins>contend</ins> a declared ambition
-- exchanges which would directly or indirectly advance bot's objective

 Apply the following DRMs to the roll: